 AutoStartOnClick - if checked, clicking on a gather location on the location map will run all of the procedures in the loop for the selected point.

-Iteration step first -
+Iteration step first - number of first iteration.

-Iteration step second -
+Iteration step second - number of second iteration

-Iteration step third -
+Iteration step third - number of third iteration

-Iteration step fourth -
+Iteration step fourth - number of fourth iteration

-Iteration step fifth -
+Iteration step firth - number of fifth iteration

 Super gather parameters - this section deals with super gather parameters.